-The organization got their name in the late 1990s and early 2000s when its commanders were still members of the AUC and the paramilitaries started an offensive from the region of Uraba towards Colombia’s eastern plains.
+The organization got their initial nickname “Los Urabeños” in the late 1990s and early 2000s when its commanders were still members of the AUC and the paramilitaries started an offensive from the region of Uraba towards Colombia’s eastern plains.

-When the AUC officially demobilized between 2003 and 2006, mid-level commanders and fighters from the paramilitary groups ACCU, the “Bloque Centauros” and the “Bloque Elmer Cardenas” took over the paramilitary structure in the north of Colombia and began operating under the name of Autodefensas Gaitanistas.
+When the AUC officially demobilized between 2003 and 2006, mid-level commanders and fighters from the paramilitary groups ACCU, the “Bloque Centauros” and the “Bloque Elmer Cardenas” took over the paramilitary structure in the north of Colombia and began operating under the name of Autodefensas Gaitanistas de Colombia (AGC).

-The founder of the Urabeños is Daniel Rendon, alias “Don Mario,” a former mid-level AUC commander and brother of Fredy Rendon, alias “El Aleman,” who demobilized as commander of the Bloque Elmer Cardenas in 2006.
+The founder of the AGC is Daniel Rendon, alias “Don Mario,” a former mid-level AUC commander and brother of Fredy Rendon, alias “El Aleman,” who demobilized as commander of the Bloque Elmer Cardenas in 2006.
 Mario has demobilized the year before, but like most other paramilitary fighters and mid-level commanders was able to evade justice.

-Using his home Uraba region as base, Don Mario and his group of reportedly 250 men retook stashed AUC arms and local AUC rackets and expanded the group’s territory into the department of Antioquia and along the Caribbean coast, funded with money made with drug trafficking, extortion and contract killings.
+Using his home Uraba region as base, Mario and his group of reportedly 250 men retook stashed AUC arms and local AUC rackets and expanded the group’s territory into the department of Antioquia and along the Caribbean coast, funded with drug trafficking, extortion and contract killings.

-While expanding, the group clashed with the “Paisas” and the “Oficina de Envigado” — two Medellin-based groups that had also formed from the demobilized AUC, and the “Rastrojos,” a group former by former members of the Norte del Valle cartel and operating from the southwest of Colombia.
+While expanding, the group clashed with the “Paisas” and the “Oficina de Envigado” — two Medellin-based groups that had also formed from the demobilized AUC.
+From Cali, former Norte del Valle branch “Los Rastrojos” opposed them.

-The clashes that followed between 2007 and 2009 — which intensified after the extradition of the former AUC leaders in May 2008 — left thousands dead in the departments of Antioquia and Cordoba in 2008 and 2009 alone.
+Tensions intensified after the extradition of the former AUC leaders in May 2008.
+Thousands were killed in the departments of Antioquia and Cordoba in 2008 and 2009 alone.

 Don Mario was arrested in April 2009 which forced the group to reorganize and retreat from areas where their expansion was resisted most by rival groups.